 The number of on-farm anaerobic digester systems in the United States has been steadily rising since 2000, according to [1]AgSTAR, a collaborative program sponsored by the Environmental Protection Agency and USDA.
 As of June 2024, there were 400 operational manure-based projects across the country, converting farm waste into valuable resources while reducing greenhouse gas emissions.
 USSA had the opportunity to visit one such site with a group of EU officials for first-hand insights into the environmental benefits of anaerobic digestion.

-Established in 1873, Sievers Family Farms in Stockton, Iowa, exemplifies sustainable agriculture through its closed-loop approach.
-The fifth-generation farm grows corn, soy, hay, winter wheat, and cover crops, and operates a beef feedlot on approximately 1,000 hectares of land.
+Established in 1873, Sievers Family Farms in Stockton, Iowa, exemplifies sustainable agriculture through its circular approach.
+The fifth-generation farm grows corn, soy, hay, and cereal rye cover crops, and operates a beef feedlot on approximately 1,000 hectares of land.

 Over a decade ago, a decision to grow the business led husband-and-wife team Bryan and Lisa Sievers to take a new, more circular path.